- Must-have features: real SQL data types, constraint support (PK/UQ/NN), visual FK lines, SQL export, browser-based, auto-save

 CREATE TABLEscript

-The visual canvas gives you a bird's-eye view of your entire schema.
-You can see at a glance how tables relate to each other, spot missing relationships, and reason about the structure without reading through walls of SQL.
+The canvas gives you a full view of your schema at once.
+You can see how tables relate, spot missing relationships, and reason about structure without reading walls of DDL.
+It's also shareable — paste a link and anyone on the team can see exactly what you're designing.

 Who Uses an Online Database Designer?

-- Backend developers planning a new service or feature that requires database tables
+- Backend developers planning a new service that needs database tables

 - Students learning relational modelling and entity-relationship diagrams

-- DBAs documenting an existing schema or exploring a redesign
+- DBAs documenting an existing schema or planning a redesign

-- Freelancers who need to design a client database quickly without installing heavy tools
+- Freelancers designing a client database quickly, without installing heavy tools

-- Teams reviewing a schema design together — a visual diagram is far easier to discuss than DDL text
+- Teams reviewing a schema together — a diagram is far easier to discuss than DDL text

 Free vs. Paid Database Designer Tools